sksunil0608/TaskManagement/README.md

     npm start
     ```

 This will start both backend and frontend servers concurrently.
 You can access the backend at `http://localhost:backend_port` and the frontend at `http://localhost:frontend_port`.
+Your fronted development server will open automatically at default port `http://localhost:3000`
+You can manually also check it : `http://localhost:3000`